 Rely on resources that will help you thrive in and out of the classroom.
 Open career options through networking opportunities.
 Connect to other students in your field.
-The College of Engineering and Science (CES) is committed to the success of its undergraduates and offers guidance through special opportunities for minorities, women and freshmen.
+The College of Engineering, Computing and Applied Sciences (CECAS) is committed to the success of its undergraduates and offers guidance through special opportunities for minorities, women and freshmen.

-Residents in Science and Engineering (RiSE) Living-Learning Community is a unique residential community designed for freshmen in the College of Engineering and Science.
-The aim of this program is to ease student’s transition to college by supporting academic success, facilitating professional development, and encouraging student engagement.
-The 396 students who participate in the RiSE program call Lever Hall home their freshmen year.
-These students are enrolled in sections of CH 1010 and ENGR 1020 together, receive support from RiSE tutors five nights a week, and interact with the RiSE Faculty Director and academic advisors from the College of Engineering and Science Advising Center on a daily basis.
-For more information on this exciting community to learn how to make RiSE part of your Clemson experience use the link above.
+Residents in Science and Engineering (RiSE) Living-Learning Community is a unique residential community designed for freshmen in the College of Engineering, Computing and Applied Sciences.
+The aim of this program is to ease student’s transition to college by supporting academic success, facilitating professional development and encouraging student engagement.
+The 396 students who participate in the RiSE program call Lever Hall home their freshman year.
+These students are enrolled in sections of CH 1010 and ENGR 1020 together, receive support from RiSE tutors five nights a week, and interact with the RiSE Faculty Director and academic advisers from the College of Engineering, Computing and Applied Sciences Advising Center on a daily basis.
+For more information on this exciting community, or to learn how to make RiSE part of your Clemson experience. use the link above.

 The Women in Science and Engineering (WISE) program encourages women to prepare for, obtain and succeed in science and engineering careers.
 WISE provides programs and services that help students connect with other women in their majors or fields, including